-All families are required to sign an Enrollment and Tuition Contract and Payment Agreement, which sets forth the enrollment and financial obligation between The Academy at Charlemont and parents.
-Payment of tuition and fees are billed in two installments of 50% due June 1 and 50% due November 1.
+All families are required to sign a Tuition Agreement through TADS, which sets forth the enrollment and financial obligation between The Academy at Charlemont and parents/guardians.
+Payment of tuition and fees are billed in two installments of 50% due June 15th and 50% due November 15th.
 A ten-payment plan, utilizing monthly direct debit payments, is also available.
 Non-tuition expenses such as transportation, lunches, and field trips are billed monthly as they occur.
 Payments are due within 30 days of the billing date and late charges will be assessed for any amount past due.
-Failure to meet these agreements are explained in The Academy's Collection Policy.
-Please see your Enrollment and Tuition Contract or contact the Business Office for additional information.
+Failure to meet these agreements are explained in the Tuition Agreement.
+For additional information please contact the business office.